-|SGM Douglas Richard||Arranger, Group Leader/NCOIC|
+|Sgt.
+Major Douglas Richard||Arranger, Group Leader/NCOIC|

-|SGM Susan Davidson||Operations|
+|Sgt.
+Major Susan Davidson||Operations|

 Sergeant Major Susan Davidson is from Kokomo, Indiana and joined the West Point Band in September of 1997.
-She previously served as fourth hornist in the Concert Band and performed with the West Point Brass Quintet and the Highlands Brass Quintet.
-Before coming to West Point, she played with the Frankfurt and Heidelberg Army Bands and with various community orchestras in Germany.
+Since 2007, she has headed the operations section.
+She previously served as second and fourth hornist in the band and performed in several chamber ensembles.
+Before coming to West Point, she played principal with the Frankfurt (V Corps) and Heidelberg (USAEUR) Army Bands, and with various community orchestras in Germany.
 Sgt.
-Major Davidson received Bachelor of Music in performance and education from Ball State University and a Master of Music in performance from Ithaca College.
+Major Davidson received a Master of Music in Performance from Ithaca College, and bachelor degrees in music education and performance from Ball State University.

-|SFC Shane Pettit||Instrument Repair|
+|Master Sgt.
+Shane Pettit||Instrument Repair|

-|SFC Jeremy Schlegel||Administration|
+|Master Sgt.
+Jeremy Schlegel||Administration|

-|SSG Chrissy Rivers||Publicist/Graphic Designer|
+|Staff Sgt.
+Chrissy Rivers||Publicist/Graphic Designer|

 Staff Sergeant Chrissy Rivers joined the West Point Band in September of 2010.
 She earned a Bachelor of Fine Arts in graphic design from the School of Visual Arts in New York City.
 Prior to joining the West Point Band Staff Sgt.
 Rivers studied with designers such as James Victore, Paul Sahre and Joe Marianek, she also interned at Billboard Magazine and Knopf Publishing.
 In 2009, she created a stress-relieving event called “Play Day”, which received press from Time Out New York, Gothamist, 101.9 RXP, and various other NYC media outlets.
 She has freelanced as a designer for local musicians and as a web designer.

 |Sgt.
 1st Class Brandie Lane||Audio|